Kingman9407/AI-ignite/README.md

 Backend and frontend must be run separately.

 Backend → FastAPI (Python)
-Frontend → Next.js / React
+NOTE THE BACKEND IS IN THE APP FOLDER HERE FOR SINGLE DEPLOY MOVE  OUTSIDE TO WORK PROPERLY Frontend → Next.js / React

 Do not run backend and frontend in the same terminal.